Webprojon/eventura/README.md

-### This project is being developed in my spare time, so progress is currently slow.
+### This open-source public project is being developed in my spare time, but the progress is a bit slow at the moment.

 # Eventura